NativeScript/docs-v7/ApiReference/trace/TraceWriter.md

 ---
-nav-title: "Interface trace.TraceWriter"
+nav-title: "Object trace.TraceWriter"
-title: "Interface trace.TraceWriter"
+title: "Object trace.TraceWriter"
-description: "Interface trace.TraceWriter"
+description: "Object trace.TraceWriter"
 ---
 ## Object: "trace".TraceWriter
 An interface used to define a writer used by trace to print (log).